tientruongvan1995/rn-consistent-font-config/README.md

 - `Poppins-Black.ttf` (900)
 - `Poppins-BlackItalic.ttf`

-if the file name is not follow to this standard, make sure to rename them.
+if the file name doesn't follow to this standard, make sure to rename them.

 ### Find the font family name